TioTony/Getting_Started_With_Terraform_and_Nutanix/README.md

 ## Other Notes

-This was created by Tony Hughes (aka TH in the comments) to provide a quick introduction to using Terraform with Nutanix in less than 100 lines of code.
+This was created by Tony Hughes (aka TH in the comments) to provide a quick introduction to using Terraform with Nutanix in about 100 lines of code.